 30. Great for Mums (and fabulous for the general cleanliness of the place) – clean out the toybox.
 Create three piles – keep, throw and donate (and when the rain stops… throw and donate!).

 31. Recently moved apartments?
 Save those packing boxes and use them to make a collapsible indoor playhouse.
 Follow these steps from She Knows.
+Head over to our guide to turning cardboard boxes into toys for more inspo.

 32. A big sheet of paper, a couple of old trucks, and a tub of paint and you have yourself a top-notch art project for your little ones.
 It’s going to get messy but painting tracks with trucks is fun for everyone!